 My bag of choice is this Swiss Gear teardrop sling pack.
 I originally purchased mine for $25 at Target about five years ago.
-At the time of this writing, Amazon sells an updated version of this bag, and they also have the original style at Amazon in red.
+At the time of this writing, Amazon sells an updated version of this bag, and they also have a nearly-identical style bag for a lower price as well.
 This photo doesn’t do justice to showcasing how small and unobtrusive, yet high-capacity this awesome sling pack is.
 You can wear it cross-body or over one shoulder, and it’s got a bunch of pockets for holding all of your theme park tactical gear:

 What goes in this bag?
 On a typical theme park day trip, this pack contains:

 - Hand Sanitizer

 - Hand lotion (mini hotel size is good)